-Join Joseph Labrecque for an in-depth discussion in this video HTML5 WebGL integration, part of HTML5 Canvas and WebGL in Flash Professional CC.
+Join Joseph Labrecque for an in-depth discussion in this video HTML5 WebGL integration, part of Flash Professional: HTML5 Canvas and WebGL.

 - With our WebGL ad completed,…we need only to integrate it into an .html document.…So here's the prepared document…that we're going to integrate it into.…I've marked out a number of different areas here.…One for libraries and scripts…and one for actual CONTENT.…So, the way this works is that Flash Professional…outputs an assets folder with some .json and images in it.…It also outputs a libs folder…with the flwebgl engine within it.…This is what makes this all work,…so we need both of these.…

 It also produces an .html file…that you can use to integrate this into a webpage,…so that's what we're going to do.…So let's select this, and then inside,…you'll notice we have a number of script assets.…This first one goes through and grabs the engine from libs,…and the next one goes…and grabs the actions file from assets.…So let's start there, we'll copy that…and we'll also copy everything within this script tag here,…so all this stuff loads in our content…and prepares it for playback within the browser,…so we need all of this.…

 This course focuses on using Flash Professional CC to create a shared pool of content for a set of related projects: an HTML5 video, an interactive ad, and a simple web-based game.
 Author Joseph Labrecque shows how to use Flash's familiar toolset to build and manage assets that fit into a modern web publishing workflow.

 - Assembling and animating a scene for video